arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplicationsVNet/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Deploying a Simple MVC4 Application ###

-In this exercise, you will configure a simple Web application to connect to the SQL Server instance you created in the previous exercise and publish the application to **Windows Azure** and run it in the Cloud.
+In this exercise, you will configure a simple Web application to connect to the SQL Server instance you created in the previous exercise and publish the application to **Microsoft Azure** and run it in the Cloud.

 <a name="Ex2Task1"></a>
 #### Task 1 - Configuring the MVC4 Application to Connect to an SQL Server Instance ####

 In this task, you will change the connection string to point to the SQL Server instance created in the previous exercise and update the configuration settings to enable network communication between the Web Role and the SQL Server instance.

-1. Navigate to the **Windows Azure Portal** using a Web browser and sign in using the **Microsoft Account** associated with your Windows Azure account.
+1. Navigate to the **Microsoft Azure Portal** using a Web browser and sign in using the **Microsoft Account** associated with your Microsoft Azure account.

 1. In the left side pane, click on **Virtual Machines** and locate the SQL Server virtual machine you created in the previous exercise.
 Select the virtual machine and then click **Connect**.